Rclone for Dropbox on RaspberryPi (and other headless server)

 • It allows configuring the number of concurrent request to the remote, so you can speed up or reduce it accordingly to your requirements.
 In the case of Dropbox, a limit of 8-10 concurrent requests is enough to keep down the limit.

-There is a guide on the rclone web site on how to configure a Dropbox remote, by creating a new Dropbox App.
+There is a guide on the rclone web site on how to configure a Dropbox remotely, by creating a new Dropbox App.
 Follow the guidelines there but do not complete the authorization stage.

 For a headless server the process is a little bit more tricky and requires you create a remote SSH tunnel to redirect a local port to your desktop running the ssh client.
 This way you will be able to run the OAuth2 workflow and authorize your remote headless server to access your Dropbox account.